 To the average person, hunting or long range shooting may seem incredibly simple.
 Put the lines or dots on the furry critter and pull the trigger.
 Easy, right?

-Wrong!
+Not exactly!
 Any experienced shooter, whether that be with a rifle or a bow knows that range is a vital piece of information that can easily make or break that ethical kill shot and make for an entire day of tracking blood and wondering where your dinner went.

 In this guide, we’ll talk about why you should be adding a professional laser rangefinder to your arsenal of tactical gear.
 Rangefinders can seem a bit complex since they shoot lasers, absorb reflected light, use complex algorithms to calculate distance and contain a plethora of other fancy features but I’m here today to try and simplify this piece of technology and talk about my favorite models!

 I’ll try my best to make finding range as easy as possible with the best rangefinders capitalism has to offer!
 We’ll discuss what makes a specific model a good catch, what to look for and how to budget, and finally, where to find the best deals on the most rad rangefinders!

 - Here Are the Best Rangefinders in 2019